10 recommended wineries in Yamanashi (Katsunuma, Shioyama, Kofu) where you can enjoy tours and tastings

 Renovated old private house.
 A retro-modern wine spot

-In addition, the "Staff/staff member course" of the winery tour is a 2-hour experience that includes a petit wine lecture on the history and cultivation of the "Koshu grape," a guided tour of the vineyard, and tastings.
-You will also learn about dishes that go well with wine, making wine much more accessible after participating in the tour.
+In addition, the "Staff/staff member course" of the winery tour is a 2-hour, 45-minute experience that includes a petit wine lecture on the history and cultivation of the "Koshu grape," a tour of the vineyards, and a tasting.
+You will also learn about dishes that go well with wine, making wine much more accessible after participating.

-The "Tasting Course," in which you can choose your favorite wine from a selection of eight different wine servers, is also popular.
+The "Tasting Course," in which you can choose your favorite wine from 24 different wine servers, is also popular.

 The unique design of the etiquettes is also very nice.
 There is also a terrace where you can enjoy tasting wines while looking out over the vineyards.